dtysky/kanada/README.md

 ## Features

+1. Documents
-1. Unit tests.
+2. Unit tests.
-2. Benchmarks.
+3. Benchmarks.
-3. A faster version with webassembly.
+4. A faster version with webassembly.